 Commodore Antonette S Wemyss-Gorman

-Captain (N) Wemyss-Gorman presided over the establishment of the Caribbean Military Maritime Training Centre in 2012 and served as the Commandant until November 2013 when she was appointed the Acting Commanding Officer of the JDF Coast Guard.
-She became the first female in the Jamaica Defence Force to attain the rank of both Commander in 2014 and then Captain (N) in May 2018.
+Commodore Wemyss-Gorman presided over the establishment of the Caribbean Military Maritime Training Centre in 2012 and served as the Commandant until November 2013 when she was appointed the Acting Commanding Officer of the JDF Coast Guard.
+She became the first female in the Jamaica Defence Force to attain the rank of Commander in 2014, Captain (N) in 2018 and then Commodore in 2019.
 She is a founding member of the Women in Maritime Association of the Caribbean and an active member of the Women’s Leadership Initiative group in Jamaica which is a Sub-committee of the United Way.
 She has been awarded the medal of honour for meritorious service and the commonwealth Jubilee medal.
 She has also received an award for distinguished leadership by the United Way Women Leadership Initiative, Jamaica in March 2015.
 She is Forty three years old, has one son and is married to Jonathan.